deliveroo/deliveroo.engineering/_posts/2016-09-28-optimising-session-key-storage.md

 title:  "Optimising session key storage in Redis"
 author: "Greg Beech"
 exerpt: >
-  Tracking authenticated sessions can be implemented in Redis using `setex` with some serialised JSON.
+  Tracking authenticated user sessions can be implemented in Redis using `setex` with some serialised JSON.
 It works pretty well until you have to cope with millions, or even tens of millions of sessions where the memory usage and performance can suffer.

   By using Redis data structures more effectively we can achieve a **70% reduction** in memory usage, at the cost of both code and conceptual complexity.
 Is it worth it?